MarcoSoto51/Data-Illini/ProjectPlan.md

 Source: https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/2023/National/

 Description: Our second dataset comes from the Fatality Analysis Reporting System (FARS).
 This dataset was made by the National Highway Traffic Safety Administration and has detailed information about fatal motor vehicle crashes in the United States of America.
 This dataset has multiple tables that show different parts of each crash.
 The tables have information about things like the accident itself, the vehicles involved, and the people who were in the crash.
 In the project on main focus will be on the vehicle dataset, becasue it has information about vehicle characteristics and crash involvement.
 This dataset is in CSV format, which means it is also easier to work with and analyze with Python.

 ## Data Integration
 Even though these datasets are not from the same sources, they both have important information that is related to vehicles and drivers.
-They are both two pieces for one puzzle, the insurance dataset has information about insurance claims and vehicle characteristices, while the FARS has all of the crash data.
+They are both two pieces for one puzzle; the insurance dataset has information about insurance claims and vehicle characteristics, while the FARS has all of the crash data.
 By using these variables together, we can find possible patterns between vehicle characteristics, crash involvement, and insurance risk.

+## Timeline
+Week 1 - Data Collection: Collect the insuranceData and FARS datasets.
+We will also read the documentation to understand what variables are in each dataset.
+Responsible: Marco and Ellen
+Week 2 - Explore the Data: Look through the datasets to understand the variables and search for missing values or any other data problems.
+Responsible: Marco

 ## Team